-We provide UK long official certificate copies of
+We can provide All United Kingdom & Southern Ireland long official certificate legal copies of

 Birth Certificates, Death Certificates, Marriage Certificates.

-We also supply all the documents listed below.
+We also supply further documents as listed below.

 Cost includes postage world wide.